flipperdevices/flipperzero-firmware/documentation/UnitTests.md

 ##### Getting raw signals

-Recording raw IR signals are possible using the Flipper Zero.
-Launch the CLI session, run `ir rx raw`, then point the remote towards Flipper's receiver and send the signals.
+Recording raw IR signals is possible using Flipper Zero.
+Launch the CLI session, run `ir rx raw`, then point the remote towards the Flipper's receiver and send the signals.
 The raw signal data will be printed to the console in a convenient format.